StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 12. Order by ascending and descending is from [stackoverflow.com](https://stackoverflow.com/questions/8786175/django-order-by-on-queryset-objects) and [stackoverflow.com](https://stackoverflow.com/questions/9834038/django-order-by-query-set-ascending-and-descending)
 13. Limit number to 2 decimals is from [tutorialdeep.com](https://tutorialdeep.com/knowhow/limit-float-to-two-decimal-places-python/)

+#### Code Institute

+The code for:
+1.  checkout: admin.py, forms.py, models.py and views.py
+2.  profiles: forms.py, models.py and views.py
+are all based on code from the [Code Institute](https://codeinstitute.net/) tutorial project 'boutique-ado'

 ### Media

 1. All images were taken from www.pexels.com